angular-sanctuary/learn-angular/src/content/docs/practical-course/typescript-introduction.md

 Your IDE will warn you if you are using the wrong type for a variable.

-// TODO add a screenshot

 #### Compile time errors

 TypeScript will catch errors at compile time.

-// TODO add a screenshot

 ## ✔️ What you learned

 In this chapter, you learned how to create your first TypeScript model.
 You learned how to define a TypeScript interface and how to use it to create a new object.
-You also learned about the benefits of using TypeScript, such as autocompletion, type checking, IDE support, and compile time errors.
-Typescript is a tool to enhance your experience as a developer.
-It helps you to write better code, catch errors early, and improve the quality of your code.
-It's a great tool to use in your projects.